 - As a general rule, NEWSatAUC does not cover events after they occur and keeps event advances to a minimum.

 - NEWSatAUC stories are usually accompanied by pictures.
-The pictures should be horizontal, if possible, and should be high quality.
+The pictures should be horizontal, if possible, and should be of high quality.

 Editorial Policy on Text Edits